 Proteins with molecular weights of 20, 22, 37, and 80-100 kDa have been identified in EToV virions.
 Detergent treatment of virions releases the 22, 37, and 80-100 kDa proteins, which indicates their association with the envelope.
 Similar polypeptides of 20, 37, 85, and 105 kDa have been identified in purified BToV by means of surface radioiodination.
-The N protein (167 aa) is the most abundant polypeptide found in the virion (80-84%) with a predicted molecular weight of 18.3-19.2 kDa.
+The nucleocapsid (N) protein (167 aa) is the most abundant polypeptide found in the virion (80-84%) with a predicted molecular weight of 18.3-19.2 kDa.
 Blotting experiments performed with EToV have identified this internal protein as the only RNA-binding polypeptide in the virion.
-The M glycoprotein (233 aa, 26.5 kDa) is the second most abundant protein (~13%) and is probably associated with the envelope.
-Computer analysis has revealed characteristics of a class III membrane protein lacking a cleaved signal sequence, but containing three successive transmembrane α -helices in the N-terminal half.
+The M glycoprotein (233 aa, 26.5 kDa) is the second most abundant protein ($\sim 13\%$) and is probably associated with the envelope.
+Computer analysis has revealed characteristics of a class III membrane protein lacking a cleaved signal sequence, but containing three successive transmembrane α-helices in the N-terminal half.
 The M protein accumulates in intracellular membranes, predominantly those of the endoplasmic reticulum and is believed to play a role in assembly, maturation, and nucleocapsid recognition during the budding process.

-The heterogeneous, N-glycosylated 80-100 kDa protein is recognized by both neutralizing and hemagglutination-inhibiting monoclonal antibodies and is therefore identified as the S protein projecting from the virion surface.
-The S gene encodes an apoprotein (1581 aa) with a MW of about 178 kDa.
-The deduced amino acid sequence contains domains typical for type I membrane glycoproteins: an N-terminal signal sequence, a putative C-terminal transmembrane anchor and a cytoplasmic tail.

-Among the torovirus proteins, the HE protein is relatively well identified.
-The HE proteins are found in corona-, toro-, and influenza C viruses as well as in infectious salmon anemia virus.
-The former three HE proteins are thought to be acquired by heterologous RNA recombination; however the source of the HE gene is unknown.
-The torovirus HE is a class I membrane N-glycosylated protein (416-417 aa) of 65 kDa that is also located in the torovirus envelope.
-It has an N-terminal signal sequence, a C-terminal transmembrane domain, several N-glycosylation sites and a putative 'FGDS' motif which displays acetylesterase activity specific for N-acetyl-9-O-acetylneuraminic acid.
-The HE proteins of BToV and PToV could use N-acetyl-9-O-acetylneuraminic acid as a second receptor.
-This indicates that the HE protein binds its receptor and in turn cleaves binding between them by itself to enter the cell.
+The heterogeneous, N-glycosylated, 80-100 kDa protein is recognized by both neutralizing and hemagglutinationinhibiting monoclonal antibodies and is therefore identified as the spike (S) protein projecting from the virion surface.
+The spike (S) gene encodes an apoprotein (1581 aa) with a molecular weight of about 178 kDa.
+The deduced amino acid sequence contains domains typical of type I membrane glycoproteins: an N-terminal signal sequence, a putative C-terminal transmembrane anchor, and a cytoplasmic tail.
+The HE is a class I membrane N-glycosylated protein (416-417 aa) of 65 kDa that is also located in the BToV envelope.
+It has an N-terminal signal sequence, a C-terminal transmembrane domain, several N-glycosylation sites, and a putative 'FGDS' motif which displays acetylesterase activity specific for N-acetyl-9-O-acetylneuraminic acid.
+The HE protein could be an additional receptorbinding protein (next to the spike protein) but without a function in viral entry.
 EToV virions lack an HE protein, only possessing a partial sequence in ORF4.